 BSc MSc PhD

-I am involved in teaching across several of LSHTM's London-based MSc courses and I am a tutor on the MSc Infectious Diseases by distance learning programme.
+I am involved in teaching across several of LSHTM's London-based MSc courses.
+I am deputy module organiser for 3160 (MBID:Research Progress & Applications) and DL203 (Parasitology) on the MSc Infectious Diseases by distance learning programme.

 Three of the most important neglected infectious diseases, Human African Trypanosomiasis, Chagas disease and leishmaniasis are caused by parasites from the protozoan order Trypanosomatida: Trypanosoma brucei, T. cruzi and Leishmania sp. respectively.
 These parasites are all able to establish long-term chronic infections in people resulting in a wide range of outcomes from death and severe morbidity to more mild forms and subclinical carrier states.

 We are studying these parasites and the host-parasite relationships from several complementary perspectives: How did they evolve?
 What are the genetic and environmental factors that determine infection outcomes and disease severity?
 How can we use our understanding of them to discover new and better treatments?

 Currently our main focus is the pathogenesis of digestive forms of Chagas disease.
 We are using experimental models of T. cruzi infection to study how this parasite establishes and maintains a chronic reservoir in the GI tract and the associated impact on the enteric nervous system.